 I blog about all things WordPress, web design and online marketing – its my passion to help small business build platforms that are authentic, intentional and sustainable.

 I offer affordable custom web design packages for entrepreneurs and online marketing support for like-minded people which is a real labour of love to me.
-For those who want to learn how to make some magic on a budget, I created the Online Awesomeness School with courses on WordPress web design, course devlopment and DIY branding.
+For those who want to learn how to make some magic on a budget, I created the DIY programs with courses on starting a small business, WordPress web design, course development and DIY branding.

 If you have questions or would like to get in touch, you can do so here.